robertporch/robertporch.github.io/_pages/about.md

 I am a microbial and computational biologist with extensive training in ecology and statistics.
 I am broadly interested in building bioinformatics tools to aid microbiological research.
-In my graduate research, I am using phylogenetic methods to develop software for predicting functional traits of prokaryotic taxa uncovered in microbiome surveys.
+In my graduate research, I used phylogenetic methods to develop software for predicting functional traits of prokaryotic taxa uncovered in microbiome surveys.
 As a first-generation college student, I am deeply passionate about science education and empowering students of all backgrounds to view themselves as capable learners of biology, statistics, and programming.

-I am currently a Biology PhD candidate at the University of Oregon in the [Louca lab](http://www.loucalab.com/).
-For my dissertation, I am working with a large team of undergraduates to build a phenotypic database of metabolic traits of prokaryotes, and using these data as a central resource in a software that predicts the functional traits of OTUs in 16S-based microbiome studies.
+I am currently a research analyst at the University of Oregon in the [Louca lab](http://www.loucalab.com/), where I recently completed by PhD in Biology.
+For my dissertation, I worked with a large team of undergraduates to build a phenotypic database of metabolic traits of prokaryotes, and used these data as a central resource in a software that predicts the functional traits of OTUs in 16S-based microbiome studies.

 In 2020, I earned my B.S. with Honors in Ecology, Evolution, and Natural Resources with a minor in